 Yes.
 We are explicitly using many features of the linux kernel (bind mounts, namespaces, seccomp, etc) to create the sandbox that Flatpak apps are running in.
 It may be possible to use equivalent technologies on other kernels, but that would be a non-trivial amount of work, and we don't consider this one of our priorities.

-No. Versions of flatpak 0.6.10 relied on systemd for cgroups setup, but this is no longer required.
+No. Versions of flatpak before 0.6.10 relied on systemd for cgroups setup, but this is no longer required.

 Yes, while xdg-app was a fine name to use during development we wanted something with wider appeal and more sparkle to it than xdg-app could provide.
 So as part of formally launching Flatpak as ready for use we decided to pick a more accessible and fun name.